-chanics that asks for the motion of three masses in space under mutual gravitational interaction, has been shown to greatly improve fuel efficiency for missions of this type.
-Traditional models used to design mission trajectories involve the so-named patched conic approximation, which divides the problem into a mosaic of two-body problems: when the spacecraft is near a mass like a planet, only that planet's influence on the craft is considered; when the spacecraft exits the planet's "sphere of influence," it enters that of another body and only the new body's gravitational effects are considered.
-If one instead treats the problem as a patchwork of three-body problems (the Saturn-Titan-spacecraft and the Saturn-Enceladus-spacecraft systems, for example), new classes of fuel-efficient trajectories emerge.
-NASA's Genesis Discovery mission, for instance, exploited subtleties in the dynamics of the Sun-Earth-spacecraft system to traverse a route whose intricacies simpler models like the patched conic approximation fail to describe adequately.
-The key feature of the three-body problem that permits such dramatic improvement to space mission design is the presence of invariant manifolds-sets of points in the system's phase space that tend toward a given limiting set as time tends to plus or minus infinity-of certain periodic solutions to the three-body problem equations of motion.
-As Koon and co-authors demonstrate, a globalization of the stable and unstable manifolds of periodic orbits about the $L_1$ and $L_2$ Lagrange points (unstable equilibrium points in the the circular restricted three-body problem) reveals a web of tubes through phase space that form separatrices between its dynamically different regions.
-This labyrinth of cylindrical tubes, dubbed an "interplanetary transport network," can be exploited to design trajectories that use extremely little fuel to navigate complex routes.
+For a complex mission like a Saturnian moon tour, multi-body dynamics play a prominent role.
+Exploiting the natural dynamics of the three-body problem, a classic problem from celestial mechanics that asks for the motion of three masses in space under mutual gravitational interaction, has been shown to greatly improve fuel efficiency for missions of this type [4].
+Traditional models used to design mission trajectories involve the so-named patched conic approximation, which divides the problem into a mosaic of two-body problems: when the spacecraft is near a mass like a planet, only that planet's influence on the craft is considered; when the spacecraft exits the planet's "sphere of influence," it enters that of another body and only the new body's gravitational effects are considered [5].
+If one instead treats the problem as a patchwork of threebody problems (the Saturn-Titan-spacecraft and the Saturn-Enceladus-spacecraft systems, for example), new classes of fuel-efficient trajectories emerge.
+NASA's Genesis Discovery mission, for instance, exploited subtleties in the dynamics of the Sun-Earth-spacecraft system to traverse a route whose intricacies simpler models like the patched conic approximation fail to describe adequately [6].
+The key feature of the threebody problem that permits such dramatic improvement to space mission design is the presence of invariant manifolds-sets of points in the system's phase space that tend toward a given limiting set as time tends to plus or minus infinity-of certain periodic solutions to the three-body problem equations of motion.
+As Koon and co-authors [7] demonstrate, a globalization of the stable and unstable manifolds of periodic orbits about the $L_1$ and $L_2$ Lagrange points (unstable equilibrium points in the the circular restricted three-body problem) reveals a web of tubes through phase space that form separatrices between its dynamically different regions.
+This labyrinth of cylindrical tubes, dubbed an "interplanetary transport network" [5], can be exploited to design trajectories that use extremely little fuel to navigate complex routes.